-Tamara Yoga Teacher Training Intensives in Bali are each a big step towards becoming an outstanding yoga teacher while deepening your own yoga practice.
+Tamara Yoga Teacher Training Intensives are each a big step towards becoming an outstanding yoga teacher while deepening your own yoga practice.
 Each intensive is immersion in yoga at a profound level.

 Classes begin at 6am and conclude at 9pm.
 The rigorous schedule allows you to immerse yourself in the wisdom of yoga allowing time for deep growth.
 You will delve deeply into the tradition and culture of yoga in addition to learning the art and practice of how to teach yoga.

-Studying in a retreat type environment gives you the opportunity to truly live yoga, and will lead you to incorporate this beautiful experience ongoing in your life.
-Our outdoor studio in Bali is situated in the magical environment of Ubud overlooking lush, rice fields and distant volcanoes.
+Studying in a shala environment gives you the opportunity to truly live yoga, and will lead you to incorporate this beautiful experience ongoing in your life.

 You can study one intensive simply for the purpose of deepening your studies in yoga.

 If you have previously completed 200 hours of yoga teacher training elsewhere, and need further training to register as a qualified yoga teacher, subject to application, you may be eligible to enrol with us to upgrade your qualification by successfully completing one Tamara Yoga Teacher Training Intensive.

 If you successfully graduate from two intensives you will be a certified Tamara Yoga Teacher and eligible to register with Yoga Australia at Level 1.

-Two intensives equal the Tamara Yoga two-year weekday training course.
+Two intensives equal the Tamara Yoga two-year Weekday Teacher Training course.